PowerShell Modules vs. Dot Sourcing: Which Approach Is Better?

 Choosing Between Modules vs. Dot Sourcing

 As you can see, modules and dot sourcing achieve the same thing.
 However, the consensus within the PowerShell community is that using modules is the better option.
-In fact, Microsoft describes dot sourcing as a non-scalable solution.
+Microsoft describes dot sourcing as a non-scalable solution.

 Despite this, there are situations where dot sourcing has its merits.
 If you have a handful of functions that you use sporadically, with little chance that you will ever need to share them, dot sourcing might be the way to go.
-After all, dot sourcing saves you from the work involved in creating a module.
+After all, dot sourcing saves you from creating a module.
 It’s a ‘quick and dirty’ approach when strict adherence to best practices is not a concern.

-Another advantage of dot sourcing, though technically possible with modules, is not having to build a file containing all your functions unless you just want to.
-With dot sourcing, you can save each function in a separate file and selectively dot source only the functions you need, rather than an entire collection.
+Another advantage of dot sourcing, though technically possible with modules, is not having to build a file containing all your functions unless you want to.
+With dot sourcing, you can save each function in a separate file and selectively dot source only the functions you need rather than an entire collection.

+So which technique should you use – modules or dot sourcing?
+I recommend using modules when coding techniques and adherence to best practices are important.
 However, if you are writing a script solely for personal use, with no intention of sharing it or having others use it, dot sourcing will usually get the job done just fine.

 About the Author